fnetai/service/fnet/how-to.md

 ## Overview

-The `@fnet/service` library is a cross-platform tool designed to manage system services on Windows, macOS, and Linux through a unified API.
-This library provides functions to register, unregister, start, and stop services, making it easier to control application processes that need to run as system services.
-By using this library, developers can streamline service management in their applications across different operating systems by leveraging a consistent interface.
+The `@fnet/service` library provides a straightforward interface for managing operating system services across different platforms: Windows, macOS, and Linux.
+It allows developers to register, unregister, start, stop, and enable services.
+This can be especially useful for automating service management tasks in environments where applications require consistent setup and execution as a background process.

 ## Installation

-To install `@fnet/service`, you can use either npm or yarn.
-Choose one of the following methods to add it to your project:
+You can install the `@fnet/service` library using npm or yarn.
+Below are the commands for installation:

 Using npm:
 ```bash